PickYourOwn.org

 To determine whether the bowl is completely frozen, just shake it.
 If you don't hear liquid moving, it's frozen!
 Before freezing the bowl, wash and dry the bowl, then place the freezer bowl in the back of your freezer where it is coldest.
 (Note: Your freezer should be set to 0°F for most foods, including gelato!)

-On the other hand, the Rival model is cheaper, but I haven't tried it.
-And if, for some demented reason, you actually want to hand crank for 25 minutes, the Donvier model offers that, um, "pleasure".
+On the other hand, the Hamilton Beach model is cheaper, but it doesn't get as good reviews and I haven't tried it.
+And if, for some demented reason, you actually want to hand crank for 25 minutes, the Donvier model offers a hand-crank model.

 Step 2 - Heat the milk, Sugar and powdered milk